infinilabs/gateway/README.md

 * **This tracker is for issues with the INFINI Gateway only.**

-* Search for the issue [here](https://github.com/infinilabs/gateway/search?q=&type=Issues) or the disucssions [here](https://github.com/infinilabs/gateway/discussions) to check if it was already reported.
+* Search for the issue [here](https://github.com/infinilabs/gateway/search?q=&type=Issues) to check if it was already reported.
 You may use labels for filtering the [issue list](https://github.com/infinilabs/gateway/issues) by clicking any of these related to the problem you want to report or request.

 ## Filing a bug